miohtama/ztanesh/README.rst

 .. image:: https://github.com/downloads/miohtama/ztanesh/Screen%20Shot%202012-05-22%20at%2011.01.46%20PM.png

 *Colorize terminal tabs automatically based on which server you are logged in.
-No need to preconfigure servers.*
+No need to preconfigure servers - the color is calculated from the hostname*

 Features
 ------------